aws-ia/terraform-aws-eks-blueprints/examples/ai-ml/ray/README.md

 # Ray with Amazon EKS

+> 🛑 This blueprint should be considered as experimental and should only be used for proof of concept.

 This example deploys an EKS Cluster running the Ray Operator.

 - Creates a new sample VPC, 3 Private Subnets and 3 Public Subnets